-Thou hear'st thy children's ery;

-And their best wishes to fulfil,
+Thou hear'st thy children's cry; And their best wishes to fulfil,

 Thy grace is ever nigh.

-Thy mercy never shall remove

-From men of heart sincere:

-Thou sav'st the souls whose humble love

-Is join'd with holy fear.
+Thy mercy never shall remove From men of heart sincere : Thou sav'st the souls whose humble love Is join'd with holy fear.

-My lips shall dwell upon thy praise,

-And spread thy fame abroad;

-Let all the sons of Adam raise

-The honors of their God.
+My lips shall dwell upon thy praise, And spread thy fame abroad ; Let all the sons of Adam raise The honors of their God.
+DUNDEE.
+C. M. From the Scotch Psalter.

-2 Thy will by me on earth be done,

-As by the powers above,

-Who a ways see thee on thy throne,

-And slory in thy love.

-3 I ask in confidence the grace,

-That I may do thy will,

-As angels, who behold thy face,

-And all thy words fulfil.

-4 Surely I shall, the sinner I, Shall serve thee without fear, If thou my nature sauctify In answer to my prayer.
+- 2 Thy will by me on earth be done, As by the powers above, Who always see thee on thy throne, And glory in thy love. - 3 I ask in confidence the grace, That I may do thy will, As angels, who behold thy face, And all thy words fulfil.
+4 Surely I shall, the sinner I, - 4 Surely I shall, the sinner I, Shall serve thee without fear, If thou my nature sanctify In answer to my prayer.

-1 My Saviour, my almighty Friend,

-When I begin thy praise,

-Where will the growing numbers end,-

-The numbers of thy grace?

-2 I trust in thy eternal word;

-Thy goodness I adore;

-Sond down thy grace, O blessed Lord,

-That I may love thee more.

-My feet sha'l travel all the length

-Of the celestial road;

-And march, with courage in thy strength,

-To see the Lord my God.

-4 Awake!
-Awake! my tuneful powers,

-With this delightful song;

-And entertain the darkest hours,

-Nor think the season long.

-great their joys, The saints above, how great their joy,

-Once they were mourners here below, And pour'd out cries and tears; They wrestled hard, as we do now, With sins, and doubts, and fears.

-I ask them whence their vict'ry came:

-They, with united breath,

-Ascribe their conquest to the Lamb,-

-Ascribe their conquest to the Lamb,- Their triumph to his death.
+- My Saviour, my almighty Friend, When I begin thy praise, Where will the growing numbers end,- The numbers of thy grace? - 2 I trast in thy eternal word; Thy goodness I adore; Send down thy grace, O blessed Lord, - That I may love thee more.
+3 My feet shall travel all the length - Of the celestial road; - And march, with courage in thy strength, To see the Lord my God. - 4 Awake!
+Awake! my tuneful powers, With this delightful song; And entertain the darkest hours, - Nor think the season long.

+NORTHFIELD.
+C. M. INGALLS.
+109
-They mark'd the footsteps that he trod;

-His zeal inspired their breast;

-And, foll'wing their incarnate God,
+4 They mark'd the footsteps that he trod; His zeal inspired their breast; And, foll'wing their incarnate God,

 Possess the promised rest.

-Our glorious Leader claims our praise

-For his own pattern given;
+Our glorious Leader claims our praise For his own pattern given;

-While the long cloud of witnesses

-Show the same path to heaven.